SamSchultz-bit/project-4-team-2/README.md

 3. Decision Tree: 97% Accuracy, TP- 449, TN- 1360, FP- 26, FN- 35.

-**The Random Forest Model performed the best and is the model we are choosing to optimize.**
+**The Random Forest Model performed the best and is the model chose to optimize.**

 ### After Optimizing the Random Forest Model: